akka/akka/akka-docs/src/main/paradox/persistence-fsm.md

 Java
 :  @@snip [PersistentFsmToTypedMigrationCompileOnlyTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/PersistentFsmToTypedMigrationCompileOnlyTest.java) { #command-handler }

+Note that there is no explicit support for state timeout as with PersistentFSM but the same beahvaior can be achieved using `Behaviors.withTimers`.

-As does the event handler:
+Then the event handler:

 Scala
 :  @@snip [PersistentFsmToTypedMigrationSpec.scala](/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/PersistentFsmToTypedMigrationSpec.scala) { #event-handler }